15 Best Things to Do on Oʻahu’s North Shore

 Since the early 1950s, Giovanni’s Shrimp has been a long-time community favorite on the North Shore of Oʻahu, and their 'signature' white truck has been at the center of it all, attracting both locals and visitors from around the world to try their famous garlic shrimp plate!

-Over the years, the original white truck in Kahuku and also Haleʻiwa has become an iconic roadside stop, as satisfied customers have covered their trucks in graffiti-style signatures, affirming its status as a must-see destination for those visiting Oʻahu.
+Over the years, the original white truck in Kahuku and also Haleʻiwa have become an iconic roadside stop, as customers from all corners of the world have covered their trucks in signatures and personal messages!

 All that being said, yes, Giovanni’s is one of the more touristy places to eat on Oʻahu, but it’s popular because it’s so good!
-It makes for a great, easy spot to grab lunch if you’re heading to or from Kawela Bay, which I could not recommend more.
-And if someone in your group isn’t up for shrimp, there are tons of other places to grab food within walking distance, including Seven Brothers Burgers, which I talk more about below!
+It makes for a great, easy spot to grab lunch if you’re heading to or from Kawela Bay, and if someone in your group isn’t up for shrimp, there are tons of other places to grab food within walking distance, including Seven Brothers Burgers in Kahuku mentioned below!

 Yelp: Giovanni’s Shrimp